 Sentenza wrote:

-For shizzle.
-No, but seriously you are right, im not an expert either and i dont know, but this theory convinces me the most so far.
+For shizzle. :D No, but seriously you are right, im not an expert either and i dont know, but this theory convinces me the most so far.
 With the Inuits it might be because they are of Central Asian origin and their migration is not older then 10,000 Years, whereas east asian people have been around in China, Japan etc. for more then 50,000 years if i remember correctly.

 Im not sure if i understood you right, but the dark skin blocks off sunlight in areas where there is too much UV radiation because it increases the risk of skin cancer.
 In Australia for example you have an extremely high rate of skin cancer among white people because they are relatively new to this environment and are physically not adapted to it unlike the very dark Aboriginees.
 You got "flying doctors" in Australia who visit Farmers in the Outback areas with airplanes every 6 weeks or so to check them and their families for skin cancer.